OneRaynyDay/oneraynyday.github.io/_posts/2020-05-03-Analyzing-The-Simplest-C++-Program.md

 It was an incredibly deep rabbit hole that I dug myself into, but I'm glad I came out with a wealth of knowledge about:

-- ELF formats
+- ELF formats (sections & segments)
-- Linker sections
-- Dynamic linker executable
+- Dynamic linker executable & script
 - PLT and GOT (shared objects symbols)
 - Libc runtime
 - Program constructors and destructors
 - Static initialization
 - Transaction memory models
-- etc
+- ... and more.

 I've finished my undergrad in college without learning any of these concepts and I deeply regret not jumping in sooner to get a clear picture of exactly how a simple `int main(){}` program is created.
 Thanks for joining me on this journey and let me know if I'm missing anything in the investigation!